Willa (short story): Plot summary

-A man finds himself in a train station in Crowheart Springs, Wyoming, after an apparent wreck with a few of the other passengers.
+A man finds himself in a train station in Crowheart Springs, Wyoming, after an apparent derailment with a few of the other passengers.
 Unable to locate his fiancée, Willa, he decides to set out to a nearby town—where he knows she would go—to find her.
 The others try to convince him that not only is the train going to arrive any minute to pick them up, going to town is dangerous as the almost three-mile hike goes straight through deserted terrain that is inhabited by dangerous wolves.
 Ignoring their advice, he heads into town and has a close encounter with one of the wolves on the way.

 Noticing some lights and music at a nearby honky-tonk, he decides to investigate and finds Willa sitting all alone in a corner booth.
 As he tries to convince her to come back to the station with him, he realizes what they both have known all along: that he and Willa (along with the rest of the passengers at the train station) are actually ghosts—dead from a train wreck that happened nearly twenty years before.
 When they return to the station, he sees a poster saying that the station will be demolished, a poster the other ghosts are unable to see because of their disbelief.
 He and Willa leave the station for good, pondering what will happen to the ghosts during demolition.